yangchuang1027/base/readme.txt

 I really want to learn git
 NOW
-If we would try to change it?
+We will try to change it
-You should open it.